 Obviously, it is crucial to know how long you plan on spending at the parks as your entire trip will revolve around this ut actually it is more important than you think as it will actually define WHERE you can buy your tickets from.
 Disney has a full monopoly over ticket prices only allowing select resellers to sell Disneyland Tickets and vastly restricting Which tickets they can sell and how much discount they can offer.

 So first you need to decide is if you are visiting for a single day or wanting a multi-day ticket.
 We cover the best (or only) places to buy both below.

 Are you going to Visit Both Parks

 The other decision is are you planning on hitting both parks?
-One a one day trip you will require a Park Hopper but on Multi-Day trip, you can choose either, 1 Park per day or Park Hoppers.
+On a one-day trip, you will require a Park Hopper but on a Multi-Day trip, you can choose either, 1 Park per day or Park Hoppers.